 Scoliosis forces the spine in a different direction for one or more of these three natural curves.

-People with scoliosis are, for all intents and purposes, double jointed in the neck.
+People with scoliosis are, for all intents and purposes, double-jointed in the neck.
 This hypermobility makes the joints unstable and puts them at a higher risk of injury and dislocation if not treated gently.
-There is no twisting or turning of the neck in scoliosis specific adjustments.
-Scoliosis specific adjustments use a precision mechanical adjusting instrument to adjust the neck and other joints of the body.
+There is no twisting or turning of the neck in scoliosis-specific adjustments.
+Scoliosis-specific adjustments use a precision mechanical adjusting instrument to adjust the neck and other joints of the body.

-We are often asked, what are doctors looking for when assessing a new patient with scoliosis.
+We are often asked what doctors are looking for when assessing a new patient with scoliosis.
 How much will we be able to help?
 The answer is different due to each patient’s unique case.
 Here are a few general signs we look for.

 This involves a series of balance-related tests to see how well things are aligned from the outset.
 The tests are repeated throughout treatment to chart improvement.
 This is a major aspect of treatment that many traditional chiropractors overlook when it comes to scoliosis treatment.